When I Grow Up

 My adolescence was formed by the catechism and sacraments.
 At the time I didn’t know the difference between my grandma’s Baptist church and my new Lutheran worship.
 I just enjoyed being with and bringing people together by leading Sunday school, participating in the youth group, singing during worship, and going to Mexico on mission trips.
 I threw myself into the church I’d discovered.
 I found fulfillment in serving my church and world community.
 I found a foundation for my values, and I began to wonder if I wanted to be a teacher when I grew up.
 Maybe even a teacher in a church.

 When it came time to choose a college, I was set to go to a university in the Upper Peninsula of Michigan, when the month before moving up there my pastor shared his alma mater with me.
-I fell in love with the small campus, being closer to home, and the fact it was a Christian campus.
+I fell in love with the small campus, being closer to home, and the fact it was a Christian school.
 I would be able to easily continue my routines of worship and virtuous activities.
 For a while, I even fell in love with the idea of serving the church professionally.

 My New Community

-Following graduation I married and moved from Michigan to Minnesota, which turned out to be an entirely different climate and community than I expected.
+Following graduation, I married and moved from Michigan to Minnesota, which turned out to be an entirely different climate and community than I expected.
 I started my family, obtained a graduate degree in family life education, and began my career in the field of social work.

-For the first five years I supported adults living independently with disability support, while simultaneously exploring church communities with our daughters to find the one we felt to be home.
+For the first five years, I supported adults living independently with disability support, while simultaneously exploring church communities with our daughters to find the one we felt to be home.
 Yet, just as a Minnesota summer suddenly rolls through autumn and into frigid winters, our family and my life began to change.

 This new season of my life found me all at once divorced, ashamed, a single mom, heartbroken.
 I became someone I didn’t understand, a person I didn’t feel my church was ready to see.